Extension cables

 Replacement CCD units and scintillators

 Even though the CCD unit is isolated from the beam by a mirror, like all electronic equipment, it will eventually be degraded by neutron and especially gamma background, and should be shielded if possible.
 Radiation damage will show up as white noise pixels.
-If necessary, the CCD unit can be replaced without opening the camera simply by loosening the 3 small screws holding it at its base.The light output of the neutron scintillator will fall by 30% after an integrated flux of 1014.n.cm-2
+If necessary, the standard video CCD unit can be replaced without opening the camera simply by loosening the 3 small screws holding it at its base.The light output of the neutron scintillator will fall by 30% after an integrated flux of 1014.n.cm-2

 (i.e. after more than 100 days in a constant 107.n.cm-2.s-1 neutron beam).